DindyalM/buildozer/docs/source/quickstart.rst

 #.
 Now it's time for a coffee / tea, or a dinner if you have a slow computer.
    The first build will be slow, as it will download the Android SDK, NDK, and others tools needed for the compilation.
-   Don't worry, thoses files will be saved in a global directory and will be shared across the different project you'll manage with Buildozer.
+   Don't worry, thoses files will be saved in a global directory that will be shared across the different projects you'll manage with Buildozer.

 #.
 At the end, you should have an APK file in the `bin/` directory.